Department of Philosophy

 The Cognitive Science major provides students with a multidisciplinary skill set for a growing job market in a high-tech economy.
 Career possibilities include: computer-human interactions, information processing, product design, communication, education, and more.
 It also offers students a pathway to diverse graduate training opportunities in disciplines such as psychology, philosophy, data science, speech pathology, linguistics, anthropology, law, medicine, and more.

-Here is a recent write-up about the program in Discover Magazine.
+Read more about the program in a recent write-up in Discover Magazine.